 - As schools are now required by legislation to report annually on their energy usage through the SEAI’s website Energy-in-business/Monitoring and Reporting for schools, payment of the grant to schools who receive funding under this new SWS scheme will be subject to them registering on the SEAI website and making a commitment to submitting the appropriate returns.

 Applications approved under multi-annual Summer Works Scheme 2020 onwards

-All applicants were notified via the Department’s on-line Esinet Portal of the outcome of their application.
+All applicants have been notified via the Department’s on-line Esinet Portal of the outcome of their application.
 Commensurate with the level of funding set aside for the Scheme, applications are being assessed on a top down basis in accordance with the prioritisation criteria outlined in the Circular accompanying the Scheme.
-In that regard, applications submitted under categories 2 to 10 will be considered under future rounds of the Summer Works Scheme.
+In that regard, remaining applications submitted under categories 2 to 10 will be considered under future rounds of the Summer Works Scheme.